 If it is compromised in any way in a back or neck injury, you will find functioning in daily life virtually impossible.
 Non-fatal injuries to this spine can be excruciating and devastating to your physical health if improperly treated.

 Cervical fusion surgeries are common for vertebral surgeons, often neurosurgeons, to correct damage to the cervical spine region.
-With how severe injuries to this spine region can be, the spinal fusion surgery used to treat it can be equally devastating.
+Given how severe injuries to this spine region can be, the spinal fusion surgery used to treat it can be equally devastating.

 Cervical fusions account for several sub-procedures that repair the damage done to the spinal column so you can return to some semblance of your original quality of life.
 A cervical fusion can consist of: